-Q. JUST WHO IS SHENANDOAH VALLEY SOARING, INC.?
+Q. WHO IS SHENANDOAH VALLEY SOARING, INC.?

 Q. HOW DOES THE GLIDER GET INTO THE AIR?

 There are many methods of becoming airborne in a glider.
 At Shenandoah Valley Soaring we use a power plane for our tows.
 A 200 ft.
 Dacron rope is attached by special hitches between the power plane (tug) and the glider.
 The plane we use is a Piper Pawnee.
 It's strong and reliable.
-When your pilot reaches a predetermined location (that he and the tow plane pilot have agreed upon), he will pull a yellow handle which releases the glider from the tow rope.
+When the pilot reaches a predetermined location (that he and the tow plane pilot have agreed upon), he will pull a yellow handle which releases the glider from the tow rope.

-Q. HOW LONG WILL MY FLIGHT LAST?
+Q. HOW LONG DO FLIGHTS LAST?

 Q. WHAT ARE GOOD SOARING CONDITIONS?
 DO YOU NEED A LOT OF WIND?